iksaku/jorgeglz.io/src/content/blog/2023-06-08-https-behind-vpn.md

 use cases.

-There are a lot of [Caddy DNS Modules](https://github.com/caddy-dns) available that we can use to tell Caddy to pull SSL Certificates automatically and solve the CA challenges using DNS instead of trying to ping our server via IP address.
+There are a lot of [Caddy DNS Modules](https://github.com/caddy-dns) available that we can use to tell Caddy to pull TLS Certificates automatically and solve the CA challenges using DNS instead of trying to ping our server via IP address.

-These modules can help us deploy SSL certificates on our internal networks, even if the host is not reachable to the public internet at all due to firewalls, NAT gateways, or because we're [running our apps in Docker](#beyond-private-networks) 🐋.
+These modules can help us deploy TLS certificates on our internal networks, even if the host is not reachable to the public internet at all due to firewalls, NAT gateways, or because we're [running our apps in Docker](#beyond-private-networks) 🐋.

 ## Example use case